Dylonni/42_IOT/p2/README.md

     [...]
 ```

-If everything is configured correctly and applied , you should be able to access your apps by typings their URL on your browser
+If everything is configured correctly and applied, you should be able to access your apps by typing their URL on your browser

 ![HELLO1](../docs/p2/hello1.png)
 ![HELLO2](../docs/p2/hello2.png)